realmohsin/notes/git/index.md

 Files are stored as blobs, and directories are stored as trees in the objects/ database folder.
 They are both stored and referenced by the hash of their contents.
 EACH version of a new file commited will generate a new saved file in the objects/ folder.
 If a file is changed and committed 10 times, there will be 10 files in objects/ folder, each representing a version of that same file.
 If a file is not changed when a commit happens, that file's saved file in objects/ remains the same and is still pointed to by the latest commit.

-A tree in objects/, representing a version of a directory, is file listing the real file names that constitute that directory and the corresponding hashes that represent those files in the objects/ directory.
+A tree in objects/, representing a version of a directory, is a file listing the real file names that constitute that directory and the corresponding hashes that represent those files in the objects/ directory.

 Sample tree file:
 100644 blob ca35a4cae90ebfce16d872449fc7998f080a4f11    hellogit.txt